linemanjs/lineman/README.md

 # Lineman

-Lineman is a tool for bootstrapping web application projects.
+Lineman is a tool for bootstrapping fat-client webapp projects.
 It requires [node.js](http://nodejs.org) & [npm](http://npmjs.org) and wouldn't be possible without [grunt](https://github.com/cowboy/grunt).

 ## Do I need Lineman?

 If you're starting a new project that will be deployed as static web assets, Lineman might be a great fit for you.

 Some things it helps with: